Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 But what if it's not about the books at all?

-What if your reading slump isn't boredom - it's burnout?
+What if your reading slump isn't boredom.. it's actually burnout?

 Today, we're talking about the difference between reading slumps and actual burnout, why burnout kills your ability to read, and what to do when rest sounds exhausting and "just relax with a book" isn't working anymore.

-If you can't read and you don't know why, this post might explain it.
+If you can't read and you don't know why, keep reading!

 Reading Slump (You're Bored):